iSpookyLemon/Mobile-App-Development/README.md

 ![Screen Shot 2021-06-14 at 5 17 29 PM](https://user-images.githubusercontent.com/77311956/121966588-851a0300-cd34-11eb-9106-c6f06fb9be78.png)

 9. Once the project builds and loads, the app will start running on your phone!

+Once you are done with these steps, you can use our app for all of it's social media features.

+## Signing Up

+## Logging In

+## Using the Tab Bar

+## Using the Search Bar

+## Setting up your seller profile

+## Changing Information